jmau111-org/xss_utr/README.md

 There's a large range of XSS types and attacks.
 Here we'll only see those I consider a bit harder to understand/detect.

-Even if devs care about security, as you would expect, attackers have other ways to inject crap.
+Even if devs care about security, as you would expect, attackers may find ways to inject crap.

 ## Why attackers exploit XSS flaws